 Try adding full flavoured ingredients like peppers, mushrooms, chillies, spinach and tomatoes that help you reach your five a day!

 This breakfast has been enjoyed since the bronze age and it hasn’t changed much since!
 A bowl of porridge made from oats contains vitamins, minerals and fibre, not to mention the slow-release energy that will keep you feeling satisfied until lunch.
 To benefit from an added protein boost – add half a scoop of your favourite protein powder to your porridge mix and top with any of your favourite toppings; we love sliced banana, dried apricot and almonds!

 Waking up early to workout can be a challenge, but there are many benefits from the sacrifice you’re making to your sleep.
 Hitting the gym before you head to the office means you’ll feel more confident in yourself and it will help you begin your day with a positive mindset.
 You’ll also benefit from an energy boost, stress relief, lower blood pressure, increased immune system, better posture and improved sleep quality!
 That’s worth waking up early for!

 Your morning workout also frees up time for to do more in the evenings.
 You’ll feel like you have more time to spend with your friends and family, enjoy a hobby or even completing an online course to further your skills and progress in your career!

 Having the dedication to wake up early and commit to your passion is something to be really proud of, but it’s also a sign that you would make a great personal trainer!
 You’ll be able to share your dedication and passion with your own clients and be able to help other people feel as amazing as you do in the morning!
 Sound good?

-Learn more about becoming a qualified PT here
+Learn more about becoming a qualified personal trainer here